vipulnaik/working-drafts/eaf/levels-of-donation.md

   thinking.

-* **Engage donee?** (maybe, hope for responsiveness but not proactive effort for donee): It may make sense to ask questions of potential donees to get information beyond what you already know, especially if there isn't a lot of publicly available information.
+* **Engage donee?** (maybe, hope for responsiveness but not proactive effort from donee): It may make sense to ask questions of potential donees to get information beyond what you already know, especially if there isn't a lot of publicly available information.
 However, you should not expect donees to drop everything to appease you or go